-The best internet service providers (ISPs) for streaming content (Netflix, YouTube, etc.) let you stream to your heart’s content without interruption—no buffering!
+The best internet service providers (ISPs) for streaming content (Netflix, YouTube, etc.) let you stream to your heart’s content with little interruption.

 To find the best ISPs for streaming, we dug through raw data from the FCC Measuring Broadband Report and Netflix ISP Speed Index and compared 13 ISPs’ advertised vs. actual download speeds, percentages of actual to advertised speed, and prime time internet speeds for streaming content.
 We also checked with streaming content providers to see what internet speeds they recommend.
 With all that information together with what we learned from our full-service reviews, we found the best ISPs and listed them below.

 Before we get into the providers we picked, just remember that plans and availability vary across the country—so it’s best to start your search by seeing what’s actually available to you.
 Use our ZIP code finder to see all of your internet provider options.

 Best internet for streaming Netflix, Hulu, and Amazon Video

 Verizon Fios earned the #1 spot on our top list of ISPs to stream Netflix, Amazon Prime, Hulu, or any other live TV service of your choice.
 According to the FCC, its actual speed also delivers 92% of its advertised speed, which is great when compared to other ISPs.1 So go ahead and binge watch as many movies and shows as humanly possible.

 In the end, how you choose to stream is entirely up to you.
 See our full review of Verizon Fios internet here.